Corpus Christi Plant Explosion Lawyers

 Arnold & Itkin stands with the survivors of plant explosions and refinery accidents.
 Our Corpus Christ plant accident lawyers refuse to let the survivors of life-altering accidents scrape by on their own—not when the company could do the right thing and pay for the mistakes they made.
 We've seen so many loyal employees expect their company to be loyal to them in return...only to see them be abandoned and blamed for their own injuries.
-Companies that were praising your performance one week will suddenly be investigating the accident for signs that it was your fault, all so one can say it was theirs.
-Meanwhile, you're left wondering how you're going to pay for medical treatment and provide for your family.
+Companies that were praising your performance one week will suddenly be investigating the accident for signs that it was your fault.
+Meanwhile, you're left wondering how you're going to provide for your family.

 Fight for your family's best chance at stability.
 Fight to make things right with your employer.
 Call (888) 493-1629 or use our short online form to tell us what happened.

 The Kuraray America Plant Explosion – Pasadena, Texas (2018)

 One of the most devastating plant explosions in recent memory is the incident at the Kuraray America facility in Pasadena, just outside of Houston.
 On May 19, workers were servicing a tank when malfunctioning valve over-pressurized the piping, creating a massive explosion and fire.
 20 workers suffered injuries and topical burns, including one worker who suffered burns all over her body and another who was left dangling over the fire after being knocked from the scaffolding.
 One malfunctioning part caused all this pain.